 Higher Degree by Research academic

 PACES focusses its research activity on three distinct themes: prehabilitation, physical activity in people affected by cancer, and life after cancer.

 Explore some current reasearch projects.

 So far, the program has seen some amazing results.

-Our goal is to ensure the cancer recovery program is seen as an important part of cancer treatment, becomes available nationally, and is fully funded for those who need it.
+Our goal is to ensure the cancer recovery program is seen as an important part of cancer treatment that becomes available nationally and is fully funded for those who need it.

-100 per cent of funds raised go directly to the University of Canberra Cancer Research and Recovery Fund.Donate today
+100 per cent of funds raised go directly to the University of Canberra Cancer Recovery Research Fund.Give now

 Dr Kellie Toohey

 Exercise Physiology, physical activity, survivorship, chronic disease, rehabilitation, prehabilitationResearch profile